3 recommended OTC drugs

 Is Kamistad safe?

-When does the first tooth come in?
+When does the first tooth appear?

 Does the amber necklace work?